Major League Soccer: Stadiums

 FC Cincinnati made its MLS debut in 2019 at Nippert Stadium, the home of the University of Cincinnati football.
 The stadium had been home to FCC's USL Championship predecessor for all of its three seasons of play.
 The club moved within Cincinnati to the new TQL Stadium in 2021.
 Inter Miami began play in 2020 at Inter Miami CF Stadium, now known as Chase Stadium, at the former site of Lockhart Stadium in Fort Lauderdale before opening Miami Freedom Park in the future.
 Nashville SC played the 2020 and 2021 seasons at an NFL facility, Nissan Stadium, home of the Tennessee Titans, before opening Geodis Park in 2022.
 Austin FC opened Q2 Stadium for its first season in 2021.
-St. Louis City SC opened CityPark in November 2022, a few months before the club's first season in 2023.
+St. Louis City SC opened CityPark, now Energizer Park, in November 2022, a few months before the club's first season in 2023.
 Construction of Eleven Park was tied to an application for an Indianapolis-based MLS team, initialized in 2024.